secure-software-engineering/opcua-scanner/README.md

 The csv file can be opened as a table using standard office calculation programs, such as Microsoft Excel or LibreOffice Calc.

+## Execution
+To build and run the project, you need to have Maven and Java installed.
+ Run

+ <code>mvn package </code>

+ in the directory containing the pom.xml file.

+The output will show a message like

+<code>[INFO] Building jar: opcua-scanner/target/opcua-scanner-jar-with-dependencies.jar</code>

+This jar can be run to use the scanner

+<code> java -jar opcua-scanner/target/opcua-scanner-jar-with-dependencies.jar config.txt </code>

+with a configuration file, here config.txt

+## Configuration

 A configuration file can be passed as a command line parameter.
 There is no need to pass a file, unless you differ from the default